Actors call for abortion yes vote

 - "Repeal the 8th" mural unveiled in Dublin

-The groups communications director John McGuirk said: "Abortion does not become more cool, or more compassionate, because Liam Neeson supports it.
+The group's communications director John McGuirk said: "Abortion does not become more cool, or more compassionate, because Liam Neeson supports it.

 "Taking the life of a healthy baby is not suddenly healthcare because Saoirse Ronan appears in a video.